oeghaneyan/tfc-project-mgmt/README.md

 ## Solution

-Create all projects with with TF and have a tf output for the project id, then share that output within the organization.
+As shown in this repo, create all projects with Terraform and have a tf output for the project id, then share that output within the organization.

 ## Example of Leveraging Project ID Output